 The isResponderTXSS field is set to 1 to indicate that the destination DBand STA starts the RSS with a responder TXSS.
 This field is set to 0 to indicate that the destination DBand STA is to initiate the RSS with a responder RXSS.
 If the isInitiatorTXSS field is set to 0, the isResponderTXSS field is set to 1.
 If the isResponderTXSS field is set to 0, the isInitiatorTXSS field is set to 1 (see 9.35.2.2.1).

 The RXSS Length field is valid only if at least one of isInitiatorTXSS field or isResponderTXSS field is equal to 0 and is reserved otherwise.
-The RXSS Length field specifies the total number of receive sectors combined over all receive DBand antennas of the STA.
-The value of this field is in the range 1–128, with the value being equal to the bit representation plus 1.
-The maximum number of ScS frames transmitted during an RXSS is equal to the value of the RXSS Length field times the total number of transmit DBand antennas of the peer device.
+The value represented by the RXSS Length field specifies the total number of receive sectors combined over all receive DBand antennas of the STA.
+The value represented by this field is in the range 2–128 and is given by (RXSS Length+1)×2.
+The maximum number of ScS frames transmitted during an RXSS is equal to the value of (RXSS Length+1)×2 times the total number of transmit DBand antennas of the peer device.
 If the RXSS Length field is set with respect to the source DBand STA, it is set to the value of the RXSS Length field in the source DBand STA’s DBand Capabilities element.
 If the RXSS Length field is set with respect to the destination DBand STA, it is set to the value of the RXSS Length field in the destination DBand STA’s DBand Capabilities element.

 The RXSSTxRate field is valid only if the RXSS Length field is valid and the value of the RXSS Length field is greater than 0.
 Otherwise, the RXSSTxRate field is reserved.
 The RXSSTxRate field is set to 0 to indicate that all frames transmitted as part of the RXSS use the DBand Control modulation class (9.7.5a.1 Usage of DBand Control modulation class).
 The RXSSTxRate field is set to 1 to indicate that only the first frame transmitted as part of the RXSS use the DBand Control modulation class and the remaining frames use MCS1 of the DBand SC modulation class.